Dries-B/nbis-meta-wiki/Workflow-configuration.md

 The workflow can be configured using a configuration file in `yaml` format.
-These are the configuration parameters and their default values
+By default the workflow uses the file `config/config.yaml`.
+You can either edit that file directly or make a new configuration file and specify it at runtime with `--configfile <path/to/your/configfile.yaml`.
+These are the configuration parameters and their default values:

 - [Sample list](#the-sample-list)
 - [Paths](#paths)